yingshaoxo/University_Notes/electrical-engineering/ac/inductor.md

 #### Feature

-If a constant current flows in an inductor, then $$\frac{dt}{di} = 0$$ (a constant's derivative is 0), so in that case, there is zero voltage across the inductor.
+1. If a constant current flows in an inductor, then $$\frac{dt}{di} = 0$$ (a constant's derivative is 0), so in that case, there is zero voltage across the inductor.（Zero voltage means an inductor with constant current looks like a short circuit, the same as a plain wire.）

-Zero voltage means an inductor with constant current looks like a short circuit, the same as a plain wire.
+2. The current in an inductor does not (will not) change instantaneously.

 ___

 $$